Skip to Content

 1. To use the powder, either get some on your finger and gently press onto the bleeding nail or pour some into the lid of the container and gently press the tip of your dog’s nail into it.

-2. Apply gentle but firm pressure for several seconds.
+2. Apply gentle but firm pressure to the affected nail for several seconds.

 3. If the nail keeps bleeding through the Kwik Stop you might need to apply a little bit more powder.